AnmolSingh-19/PWC_POWER-BI_Internship/README.md

 • Customers should be subscribed to more services & plans with longer tenures which are offered by the company's.

+**Overview of Dashboard**
 ![Screenshot 2024-09-06 161801](https://github.com/user-attachments/assets/7ed6811e-ab85-47b7-9832-e1df1683c474)

+## Task 3 : Diversity & Inclusion Dashboard

+► As a part of the PwC Switzerland Virtual Internship Program offered by Forage, I have developed a "𝐃𝐢𝐯𝐞𝐫𝐬𝐢𝐭𝐲 & 𝐈𝐧𝐜𝐥𝐮𝐬𝐢𝐨𝐧" Dashboard using Power BI.

+► Telecom client partners with PwC Switzerland to boost executive gender balance through diversity and inclusion.

+► The task involves developing key performance indicators (KPIs) related to hiring, promotion, performance, and turnover, along with creating a visualization to track and communicate progress.

+► Goal: A valued and inclusive environment for all teams.

+During the project below points were covered in dashboard :-

+1] No. of Employee

+2] No. of Men Employee

+3] No. of Female Employee

+4] Hired Employees Men vs Female.

+5] Employees Promoted (FY20) & (FY21)

+6] Male Employees Promoted (FY20) & (FY21)

+7] Female Employees Promoted (FY20) & (FY21)

+8] Age group distribution

+9] Average Performance Rating Men

+10] Average Performance Rating Women

+➡️ Key Performance Indicators ( KPI'S) :
+➤ 𝐇𝐢𝐫𝐢𝐧𝐠:

+By tracking % of hires Men vs. Women, we gain visibility into recruitment practices, ensuring a balanced workforce from the outset.

+➤ 𝐏𝐫𝐨𝐦𝐨𝐭𝐢𝐨𝐧 :

+Measuring % of promotions- Men vs. Women, identifying and celebrating talent, ensuring opportunities are equitable and merit-based.

+➤ 𝐏𝐞𝐫𝐟𝐨𝐫𝐦𝐚𝐧𝐜𝐞 :

+Assessing average performance ratings - Men vs. Women, pinpoint potential biases and create a fair evaluation system.

+➤ 𝐓𝐮𝐫𝐧𝐨𝐯𝐞𝐫 :

+Monitoring % turnover - Men vs. Women, identify areas of concern, ensuring our workplace retains diverse talent.

+» The final goal is the practical approach to address gender balance challenges in the workplace.
+The goal is not only to set strategic objectives but also to measure, analyze, and continuously improve diversity and inclusion initiatives.

+**Overview of Dashboard**